 Overall, delivering the Swagger output was a huge feather in my cap at the company, and it established an immediate credibility of my technical documentation skills, since no one else in the company had a clue about how to deliver the Swagger output.

 So, even though you have this cool, interactive tool for users to explore and learn about your API, at the same time you still have to provide a user guide.
 Similarly, delivering a Javadoc or Doxygen output for a library-based API won’t teach users how to actually use your API.
-You still have to describe scenarios for using a class or method, how to set your code up, what to do with the response, how to troubleshoot problems, and so on.
+You still have to describe scenarios for using a class or method, explain how to set your code up, what to do with the response, how to troubleshoot problems, and so on.
 In short, you still have to write actual help guides and tutorials.

 With Swagger in the mix, you now have some additional challenges.
 You have two places where you’re describing your endpoints and parameters, and you have to either keep the two in sync, or you have to link between the two.